dnsimple/dnsimple-support/content/articles/delegating-dnsimple-registered.md

 ---
+meta: How to delegate a domain registered with DNSimple to DNSimple's name servers.
 title: Delegating a Domain registered with DNSimple to DNSimple
 excerpt: How to delegate a domain registered with DNSimple to DNSimple's name servers.
 categories: